 One day in Singapore is really not enough to experience all this cosmopolitan city has to offer, but what do you do when that's all you have?

-I was boarding the Holland America Maasdam for a 20-day Southeast Asia cruise the day after I arrived, so I needed to see as much as I could in those first 24 hours.
+I was boarding a 20-day Southeast Asia cruise with Holland America the day after I arrived, so I needed to see as much as I could in those first 24 hours.

 Whether you have a packed vacation itinerary or you're hopping on a cruise as I did, you can see a lot of the top Singapore attractions in a short time.
 This is my list of things you shouldn't miss.

 By the way, this was a solo trip for me, but if you are taking a family trip, you'll want to follow this guide about tackling Singapore with kids.

 An island city-state just off the southern coast of Malaysia, Singapore jumped from an undeveloped country to a fully developed one in just one generation.
 As it grew, this island became a top tourist destination.